ethanrobevans/ethanrobevans.github.io/cv.md

 ### Manufacturing

 - Competent machinist (CNC lathe & Mill)
-- Proficient with FDM and SLA additive Manufacturing
+- Proficient with FDM and SLA additive manufacturing
 - Experience with high precision glassblowing for the semiconductor industry
 - Experience with Lean Manufacturing principles and systems